OriginalByteMe/URL_shortener/README.md

 For more details on Fly.io deployment, refer to their [documentation](https://fly.io/docs/rails/).

+# The usage statistics
+I have added the `Rails admin gem`, this will allow you to see all of the data from tables in a neatly organized UI, including the usage statistics table showcasing users geolocation data as well as the time accessed for each URL.

+This page can be accessed via the `admin page` button in the header or going to the `/admin` page manually in the URL

 ## Notable Dependencies

 This application uses several key dependencies, including: